-- 1. We have evaluated the Company's reserves data as of December 31, 2022.
-The reserves data are estimates of proved reserves, probable reserves and possible reserves and related future net revenue as December 31, 2022, estimated using forecast prices and costs. - 2.
+- 1. We have evaluated the Company's reserves data as of December 31, 2023.
+The reserves data are estimates of proved reserves, probable reserves and possible reserves and related future net revenue as December 31, 2023, estimated using forecast prices and costs. - 2.
 The reserves data are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the reserves data based on our evaluation. - 3.
 We carried out our evaluation in accordance with standards set out in the Canadian Oil and Gas Evaluation Handbook (the "COGE Handbook") prepared jointly by the Society of Petroleum Evaluation Engineers (Calgary Chapter) and the US Institute of Mining, Metallurgy & Petroleum (Petroleum Society). - 4.
 Those standards require that we plan and perform an evaluation to obtain reasonable assurance as to whether the reserves data are free of material misstatement.
 An evaluation also includes assessing whether the reserves data are in accordance with principles and definitions presented in the COGE Handbook. - 5.
-The following table sets forth the estimated future net revenue (before deduction of income taxes) attributed to total proved-plus-probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated by us for the December 31, 2022, and identifies the respective portions thereof that we have evaluated and reported on to the Company's management:
+The following table sets forth the estimated future net revenue (before deduction of income taxes) attributed to total proved-plus-probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated by us for the December 31, 2023, and identifies the respective portions thereof that we have evaluated and reported on to the Company's management:

-Reserves Evaluator Date of Evaluation (before income tax, 10% discount rate) Report Location of Reserves Audited Evaluated Reviewed Total (M\$US) (M\$US) (M\$US) (M\$US) Boury Global Energy Consultants Limited Reserve Evaluation Report as of December 31, 2022 on Certain Properties Colombia - 1,937,282 - 1,937,282 owned by Canacol Energy Ltd. dated March 7, 2023 March 7, 2025 www.
-BouryGEC.com
+Independent Qualified Description & Preparation Total Proved plus Net Present Value of Future Net Revenue (before income tax, 10% discount rate) Reserves Evaluator Date of Evaluation Probable Report Location of Reserves Reserves Audited Evaluated Reviewed Total (MBOE) (M\$US) (M\$US) (M\$US) (M\$US) Boury Global Energy Consultants Limited Reserve Evaluation Report as of December 31, 2023 on Certain Properties owned by Canacol Energy Ltd. dated March 19, 2024 Colombia 106,313 - 2,135,121 - 2,135,121